knative/docs/serving/setting-up-custom-ingress-gateway.md

 kubectl edit gateway knative-ingress-gateway -n knative-serving
 ```

-Replace its label selector with the label of your service:
+Replace the label selector with the label of your service:

 ```
 istio: ingressgateway
 ```

-For the service above, it should be updated to
+For the service above, it should be updated to:

 ```
 custom: ingressgateway
 ```

 If there is a change in service ports (compared with that of
-`istio-ingressgateway`), update the port info in gateway accordingly.
+`istio-ingressgateway`), update the port info in the gateway accordingly.

 ## Step 3: Update Gateway Configmap